Artrajz/vits-simple-api/README.md

 ## Model Loading

 ### Step 1: Download VITS Models
-Download the VITS model files and place them in the Model directory.
+Download the VITS model files and place them in the `data/models` folder.

 ### Step 2: Loading Models

-If you are starting for the first time, modify the default model path configuration in the config.py file (optional).
+#### Automatic Model Loading

+Starting from version 0.6.6, it is default behavior to automatically load all models in the `data/models` folder, making it easier for beginners to use.

+#### Manual Model Loading

-After the first startup, a config.yml configuration file will be generated.
-You can either modify the model_list in the configuration file or make changes through the admin backend in the browser.
+After the initial startup, a config.yaml configuration file will be generated.
+You need to change `tts_config.auto_load` to `false` in order to enable manual loading mode.

+You can modify the `tts_config.models` in the config.yaml or make modifications in the admin panel in the browser.

+**Note: After version 0.6.6, the model loading path has been modified.
+Please follow the steps below to configure the model path again!**

-You can specify the model paths using either absolute or relative paths, where relative paths are considered from the Model folder in the project's root directory.
+The path can be an absolute path or a relative path.
+If it's a relative path, it starts from the `data/models` folder in the project root directory.

-For example, if the Model folder contains the following files:
+For example, if the `data/models` folder has the following files:

 ```
 ├─model1